 We're seeing increased adoption of QR based payments around the globe, with emerging economies like China and India spearheading the movement.
 It is gaining traction in other developing economies as well.
-One key example being Saudi Payments, a subsidiary of the Saudi Arabian Monetary Authority which has decided to introduce an interoperable QR based payments system for the country.
-We have seen other such initiatives in Ghana, Brazil, Singapore, Japan and a host of other countries.
+We have observed several QR initiatives in Ghana, Brazil, Singapore, Japan and a host of other countries.

 The main reason for such uptake has been the acceleration of digitization of economies that QR codes bring about.
 As low-cost solutions like QRs are easy to adopt countries are able to leap frog the plastic era in digital payments and bring their merchants and individuals online faster.
 Implementation of QR codes for payments have been found to directly impact and promote the growth of any nations GDP.
+1